 This service will still be provided in schools.
 However, from 2020 the Department of Health will offer the service to align with the majority of schools in Western Australia.
 Further information can be obtained by contacting the Central Immunisation Clinic on 9321 1312.

 The City of Wanneroo is a strong advocate for immunisation in our community and has partnered with Immunisation Alliance WA, whose vision is to create a society in which every person who can be vaccinated is vaccinated.
-For further information see: https://immunisationalliance.org.au/.
+For further information visit https://immunisationalliance.org.au/.
 The World Health Organisation considers immunisation to be the most effective medical intervention we have to prevent deaths and reduce disease in our communities.

 For information on immunisation requirements when travelling overseas contact Travel Vax on 1300 360 164.